mr4909/databookR/README.md

 - extra_vars: A data frame containing metadata such as descriptions and notes about the variables in your dataset.
 - extra_key: The column in extra_vars that corresponds to the variable names in the dataset.
 In this example, it is VariableName.

-# License

-This package is licensed under the GPL-3 license.
-See the LICENSE file for more details.

 # Contact and Support

 Developed by Mari Roberts.
-For questions, feedback, or to report issues, please contact [mroberts\@csg.org](mailto:mroberts@csg.org)
+For questions, feedback, or to report issues, please contact [marialexandriaroberts@gmail.com](mailto:marialexandriaroberts@gmail.com)